douo/resty-froyo/README.rst

 Compile it yourself
 -------------------
-Use Maven 2 or 3 to build.
+Use Gradle 1.0 to build.

 Examples